-This Company is not yet trading for tax purposes.
-Costs incurred during the year may qualify for tax relief if the Company commences to trade.
-No deferred tax asset has been recognised in relation to these costs
+This Company has already relinquished its oil & gas block in year 2007 and no new trade has commenced since then.
+Costs reversal during the year may qualify for tax relief as the company had not claimed it when it was incurred in previous year as no trade had commenced.
+No deferred tax asset has been recognised in relation to these costs/reversal.

-9 Financial Risk Management: Objectives and Policies
+10 Financial Risk Management: Objectives and Policies